ozi121/Cyclystic-Project/README.md

   all_trips_new$start_station_name %like% "Test"|
     all_trips_new$start_station_name %like% "test")),]

-**I made sure to check that customer type has two distinct values using the 'table' function to classify them**
+**I made sure to check that customer type has two distinct values using the >table function to classify them**

 table(all_trips_new$customer_type)